Search

 Now, there is a rise in manufacturers seeking to build a more connected IT environment.
 Many are pushing to connect to their own sites for manufacturing processes, sharing information to their partner sites, tracking the logistics of products on route and providing software updates to equipment within a customer’s environment.
 At the same time, as manufacturing becomes more connected, there is also an explosion of data from devices at the edge of networks that are monitoring various parts of the manufacturing process.
 This data can be used to make the overall process more efficient and works hand in hand with automation in the factory.

-Where IT used to be a support function, it’s now become a value centre for manufacturers and, in some instances, part of the core product that manufacturers offer.
+Where IT used to be a support function, it’s now become a value center for manufacturers and, in some instances, part of the core product that manufacturers offer.

 When thinking about the infrastructure that supports this product life cycle, there are many more areas within the supply chain that manufacturers need to connect to, monitor, and seize or cede control of.
 Each scenario benefits from quite different connectivity models.
 For example, in-house machines that don’t move benefit from a fixed connection to ensure consistency in the connection.
 Robots or other non-static devices may use Wi-Fi or other short-range communication methods to transmit information, with 5G increasingly emerging as a strong contender for this kind of application.
 However, the lack of a fixed line means that there can be power issues.
 As enterprises rely more on wireless solutions, sufficient infrastructure needs to be in place to avoid major disruptions to the connectivity.